Myndex/SAPC-APCA/documentation/APCAeasyIntro.md

 -   Spot readability means readable without significant effort.
 Spot reading is the lowest readable level, where the contrast needs to be three times the JND.
 This low level is useful for disabled controls, copyright bugs, and other non-content.

 These factors define the area of _"supra-threshold critical contrast for readability."_ We refer to this as "readability contrast" for simplicity.
-There's a critical _font size_ for _acuity_, and a critical $`Lc`$ value with _font weight_ for spatially-driven lightness-contrast.
+There's a critical _font size_ for _acuity_, and a critical **_Lc_** value with _font weight_ for spatially-driven lightness-contrast.

 The size of a font relates to a person's ability to focus (defined by a number like 20/20 or 6/6 on an eye exam chart).
 Both the size and weight of that font defines contrast sensitivity.
 Contributing to contrast is white space, letter & line spacing, font aspect ratio, etc.